LauraHilliger/community_curriculum/teaching_learning/en/working_openly.md

+# Working Openly

+The open culture and way of working faces new challenges and opportunities.
+Our community has grown enormously.
+The scope and complexity of Mozilla products has increased.
+Specific business requirements can clash with the goal of transparency and community participation. **As the open community grows exponentially, we strain our traditional culture and systems.**

+Working open can be messy and difficult — but it’s still essential to our continued success.

+Here’s what Mitchell Baker had to say about Mozilla being open in 2013:

+>The hidden costs of becoming a conventional organization — and following the best practices of other organizations — >are huge.
+And maybe a silent killer.
+We can’t just adopt what everybody else does, where no one can say anything >publicly.
+When we do that, we go slow, we lose agility, and we lose the personality that attracts people to Mozilla.

+In this module, we will reaffirm open as our default way to work.
+Working in the open carries risks.
+Sometimes individuals’ blog posts are mis-reported or misunderstood.
+Sometimes early prototypes get treated as product releases or set-in-tone ideas.

 ##Open Web

 When we talk about “openness”, there are a variety of things that come to mind.
 We can view openness i) <a href="https://p2pu.org/en/schools/school-of-open/">through the lens of copyright/copyleft</a>, ii) <a href="https://developer.mozilla.org/en-US/docs/Web_Standards">through the technical structures</a> that make a webpage open or not, iii) through <a href="https://wiki.mozilla.org/Working_open">the cultural practices</a> the Open Community prides itself on, and so on.
 The term openness is a confluence of technical, cultural and social definitions that can get meta pretty quickly.